Oliver-RC/collection-of-crafts/README.md

  - Site tested on mobile, both Samsung Note 10 and iphone 10.
  - All links on the site tested and directed to the correct page.
 - ### Bugs
+ - After testing the site using Google Inspect for responsiveness, there did not appear to be any layout issues, however using a mobile, specifically Samsung Note 10, the icons on the Vote and Stay In Touch page would fall across two lines.
+Margins had to amended to suit.
- - No reported bugs however I struggled with maintaining a good aspect ratio on my image divs.
+ - I struggled with maintaining a good aspect ratio on my image divs.
 Upon research I wanted to use aspect-ratio css propoerty however it is not supported on Internet Explorer, Safari, Opera Android, Safari on iOS and Samsung Internet.
 Instead I used width and height ratios and implements various brak points that would suite each pages content.

 ## Deployment
+- ### Hosting
 - The site was deployed to GitHub Pages using the following steps:
  - Log in to GitHub and locate my repository.
  - Locate the 'Settings' link in the navigation bar an click into.
  - Find the 'Pages' section within Settings and click into.
  - Under 'source', click on 'none' and a dropdown will apear, click on 'master' and save.
- - The page will refresh and there will be a link stating: 'Your site is published at'
+ - The page will refresh (it may take a while to update) and there will be a link stating: 'Your site is published at'.
+ - Click on the link to open the site.
+- ### Cloning
+ - To make a local Clone:
+   - Log into GitHub and locate the gitpod repository.
+   - Under the repository name, above the list of files, click on a button called 'Clone'.
+   - If cloning with HTTPS, make sure HTTPS is underlined and then click on the clipboard icon to copy.
+Once clicked the icon will turn to a tick.
+   - Open Gitbash.
+   - Change the current working directory to the location where you want the cloned directory to be.
+   - Type git clone, and then paste the URL you copied earlier.
+   - Press enter to create your local clone.

 The live link can be found here - https://oliver-rc.github.io/collection-of-crafts/